g-ford/cradle/part10/README.markdown

     L1:
             ret

 Apparently, with only and if and a while statement, what we have is capable of producing almost any program.
-But in the next article we will be creating a few more control structures such as for loops and a break statement.
+I wouldn't like to test that theory though.
+In the next article we will be creating a few more control structures such as for loops and a break statement.